Computer

 When is the best time to buy a desktop?

 The best time to buy a desktop is when your current computer isn’t able to handle the applications you want to use.
-Black Friday and Day usually bring the steepest discounts on desktop computers, but the reality is that you can score a deal on a PC almost any time during the year.
+Black Friday and Amazon Prime Day usually bring the steepest discounts on desktop computers, but the reality is that you can score a deal on a PC almost any time during the year.
 Make sure to keep our roundup of the best desktop deals handy for when you want to upgrade.

 How do you know if you need a laptop or desktop?